 Tharagay House is registered with the South African Board of Healthcare Funders and the Department of Social Services.
 If you have benefits available, medical aid will contribute to the cost.

-The Halfway House Programme
+The Tharagay Halfway House Programme

 The programme includes: